cardboard-iguana/cardboard-iguana.com/log/2022-02-28-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 There are lots of third-party risks.
 Everything that might go wrong in-house can also go wrong with a vendor.

-Many times the reason organizations will attempt to refactor third-party applications or drivers (see yesterday’s notes) is because of lack of current vendor support (and occasionally lack of vendor entirely).
+Many times the reason organizations will attempt to refactor third-party applications or drivers (see yesterday's notes) is because of lack of current vendor support (and occasionally lack of vendor entirely).

 * [2022-02-27 - ITPro.TV: CompTIA Security+ (SY0-601)](2022-02-27-itprotv-comptia-security-plus.md)